snlpatel001213/waves-documentation/en/ride/variables.md

 All variables in RIDE are _immutable_.
 After definition, the value of the variable does not change.

-Definition and simultaneous initialisation of the variable are performed with the help of the `let` [operator](/ride/operators.md).
+Definition and simultaneous initialization of the variable are performed with the help of the `let` [operator](/ride/operators.md).

-You cannot declare a variable without initialisation.
+You cannot declare a variable without initialization.

 During the variable assignment at the right side of the "=" sign must be an [expression](/ride/base-concepts/expression.md).
 The value of the variable is the [expression result](/ride/base-concepts/expression.md#expression-result).